Saddiq Bey: Detroit Pistons (2020–2023)

 Bey was drafted 19th overall by the Brooklyn Nets in the 2020 NBA draft.
 The following day, November 19, 2020, the Detroit Pistons acquired the draft rights to Bey in a three-team trade.
 On December 1, the Pistons announced that they had signed Bey.
 On February 15, 2021, Bey was named Eastern Conference Player of the Week.
-Bey would finish 4th in Rookie of the Year voting with 3 third-place votes.
+Bey finished fourth in Rookie of the Year voting with three third-place votes.

 On January 1, 2022, Bey hit a game-winning three-pointer over two defenders in the final seconds of overtime to propel the Pistons to a 117–116 victory over the San Antonio Spurs.
-Two days later, Bey scored a then career-high 34 points, along with eight rebounds, leading the Pistons to an 115–106 upset road victory over the defending champion Milwaukee Bucks.
-On March 17, 2022, Bey scored a career high 51 points, along with nine rebounds, four assists, and three steals, in a 134–120 win against the Orlando Magic.
-On March 23, 2022, Bey set a Pistons record for the most three-pointers made in a season with 192, breaking Allan Houston's previous record of 191.
+Two days later, Bey scored a then-career-high 34 points, along with eight rebounds, leading the Pistons to a 115–106 upset road victory over the defending champion Milwaukee Bucks.
+On March 17, 2022, Bey scored a career-high 51 points, along with nine rebounds, four assists, and three steals, in a 134–120 win against the Orlando Magic.
+On March 23, 2022, in a game against the Atlanta Hawks, Bey set a then Pistons franchise record for the most three-pointers made in a season with 192, breaking Allan Houston's previous record of 191.

 On January 4, 2023, Bey scored 17 points and made a buzzer-beating, game-winning three-pointer in a 122–119 win over the Golden State Warriors.

-Atlanta Hawks (2023–present)
+Atlanta Hawks (2023–2024)

 On February 9, 2023, Bey was traded to the Atlanta Hawks in a four-team trade involving the Golden State Warriors and Portland Trail Blazers.
 He made his Hawks debut on February 13, recording 12 points and five rebounds in a 144–138 loss to the Charlotte Hornets.

+On January 28, 2024, Bey put up 26 points alongside a game-winning putback dunk in a 126–124 win over the Toronto Raptors.
+On March 11, Bey suffered an ACL tear that ruled him out for the rest of the season.

+New Orleans Pelicans (2025–present)

+On July 12, 2024, Bey signed a three-year, $20 million deal with the Washington Wizards.
+He was expected to miss most of the season, but was recalled on March 23rd, 2025 from a rehab stint with the team's G League affiliate - the Capital City Go-Go - for a potential return within a month.
+On July 6, 2025, before ever appearing in a game for the Wizards, Bey, Jordan Poole, and the draft rights to Micah Peavy (40th pick in the 2025 NBA draft) were traded to the New Orleans Pelicans in a three-team trade involving the Houston Rockets who received two second-round picks while the Wizards acquired CJ McCollum, Kelly Olynyk, Cam Whitmore, and a future second-round pick.